Pabitra-33/CV-creation.html/README.md

 # CV-creation.html
-A cv was created based on html5 and css3 only
+I have created a cv based on html and css only .